danmayer/hearno/README.md

 * `git add .` #add all new files in project directory
 * `git commit -a -m "commit message"` #adds your work to be uploaded
 * `git push origin master` #uploads your work to remote code repository

+### Sharing code changes with the group

+* After pushing to you origin master you can submit a PR request.
+* If I have set you up with upstream commit access you can `git push upstream/master`

 ### Setting up SSH for git